Calabresella: Rules

 The dealer has the last option.
-If one person announces the highest contract, the others combine against him.
+If one person announces the highest contract, the others team up against him.
 If all decline to play, the deal passes and the hands are abandoned.

 The play

-The player on the dealer's left leads first.
+The player on the dealer's right leads first.
 The highest card wins the trick, there being no trumps.
 Players must follow suit if possible.
 The single player and the allies, respectively, collect all the tricks they win.

 Scoring

 The values of the cards are: